World of Magic

 "World of Magic" is a song recorded by German Eurodance act Pharao, which consists of Indian/German singer Kyra Pharao and American rapper Deon Blue.
 It was released in 1995 as the third single from their debut album, Pharao (1994), and was a top 20 hit in Finland, peaking at number 13.
 Additionally, it reached the top 30 in both Sweden and Germany.
 On the Eurochart Hot 100, the single peaked at number 97 in April 1995.

 Music video

 A music video was produced to promote the single, directed by John Clayton.
-He also directed the video for the act's first single, "I Show You Secrets".
+He had previously directed the video for the act's first single, "I Show You Secrets".